Splinter1984/rp_gpio_control/README.md

 # Linux driver programming practice.
 ![](https://img.shields.io/badge/made%20by-splinter1984-blue)

 Kernel module that provides access to LEDs connected to the GPIO output of raspberry pi.
+You can link to any of the GUIO pins and set a value on it.
 Clone the repository and make it in that directory.

 ```